Key features of the scheme include:

 - Street closure to motor vehicles on All Hallows Road, alongside a speed table at the Albion Road Junction.
 This will help create a more enjoyable and attractive route for walking and cycling to school.
-The street closure re-allocates space, providing the opportunity to create place making improvements.
+The street closure re-allocates road space, providing an opportunity to for place making improvements.

-- Footway widening and crossing improvements at Bellevue Road/Washington Avenue, Bellevue/Greenbank Road, Alpine Road/Devon Road and Rosemary Lane/Robertson Road junctions.
-These traffic calming measures will make it easier for people to walk through the area by widening pavements and improving crossing facilities
+- Footway widening and crossing improvements at Bellevue Road/Washington Avenue, Bellevue/Greenbank Road and Alpine Road/Devon Road.
+These junction improvements will make it easier for people to walk through the area by widening pavements and improving informal crossing facilities.

-- Roughly 5m of double yellow lines around street corners to improve visibility at junctions.
+- Double yellow lines around street corners to improve visibility at junctions.

 To find out about other initiatives being financed by the Cycle Ambition Fund, visit: www.travelwest.info/projects/cycle-ambition-fund

 From the 28th of January, we will be upgrading informal crossing points and widening sections of the footway on Bellevue Road.
 We will also install speed cushions along York Road.

 The works on Bellevue Road will require temporary road closures and two way traffic lights in order to give our contractors enough room to work.
 Advanced warning signs will be placed on site two weeks before the works begin.

 - The footway improvements on Bellevue Road, Greenbank Road and Washington Avenue are due to start on the 21st of January and are programmed to be completed by the end of February.